AAFC-BICoE/dina-planning/docs/UserManual.md

 * Read permission are given to all authenticated user
 * For most of the objects, all members of a group will have Write permission for objects within that same group
 * For some objects, Write permission are only available to the Collection Manager role

+## Identifiers

+All object in DINA are identified with UUID (universally unique identifier).
+While this type of identifier is not considered human-readable (123e4567-e89b-12d3-a456-426614174000) it has the property to be virtually universally unique (chances of duplicates are close enough to zero to be considered negligible).
+Objects can be uniquely identifed even outside DINA the DINA system.